Revitalizing Historic Stone Walls with Hydraulic Lime Plaster

 Step-by-Step Guide to Applying Hydraulic Lime Plaster

-Wear protective gear to prevent skin irritation.
+Always wear protective gear to avoid skin irritation.

 Key Points